Aalto-QuML/PIPE/README.md

 # PE_PH

-To run the SPE with VC/RePHINE run,
+To run the SPE with VC/RePHINE run